divijghose/firedrake/Firedrake-meeting-2025-04-02.md

 ## Merge PRs
 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*

 - JHC: [Firedrake #4178](https://github.com/firedrakeproject/firedrake/pull/4178).
 Only pass solver parameters to adjoint solve block once.
+Merged.

 - KS: https://github.com/FEniCS/ufl/pull/368.
 Cleanup BaseFormOperator arguments.
 Merged.